itsmebhavin/nodejs-express-tutorial/README.md

 - (Please review the read me inside this chapter for internal details)

 ##### Chapter-12 Token Based authentication for node.js API
+- We've use jsonwebtoken library to implment JWT token based authentication in API
+- (Please review the read me inside this chapter for internal details)

 #### NPM/Node modules versioning